budaminof/Dark-sky-API-playground/README.md

 `` npm install ``

+You will have to create an .env file with you Dark Sky API KEY, for exmaple:

+`` API_KEY=jhvsdfjhvblfduvkvjvhsdbflvhdfbv ``

-then in two different tab run:
+Then in two different tab run:

 `` npm run dev ``